 - makes referrals to off-campus professionals and agencies

 Our counselors promote evaluative thinking, sound decision-making skills, and considerate and civil treatment of others.
-They serve as sounding boards for students as they navigate friendships; balance the demands of academic, co-curricular and family activities, learn self-advocacy and self-discipline, and seek to know themselves better.
+They serve as sounding boards for students as they navigate friendships; balance the demands of academic, co-curricular and family activities, learn self-advocacy and self-discipline.

 In 2017, Dr. Parkerson joined the Ravenscroft community as our school Physician.
 Dr. Parkerson is a practicing physician at Raleigh Pediatric Associates, a long time Raleigh resident, wife and mother to two daughters.
 In her role, Dr. Parkerson will provide supervision, support and collaboration with Rebecca Nelson, FNP, RN, Coordinator of the Jones Health Center.